First Time in Tokyo: Where to Go and Things to Do

 10 things to do in Tokyo for every first time visitor

-1. Be a Historian in Asakusa, Sensoji Temple
+1. Lean the History in Asakusa, Sensoji Temple

 More info: Best Things to Do in Asakusa